HARP's HEART Walk

 The British Heart Foundation fund over £100 million of research each year into all heart and circulatory diseases and the things that cause them.

 Heart diseases.
 Stroke.
 Vascular dementia.
 Diabetes.
 They're all connected, and they're all under the British Heart Foundation's microscope.
 Research has given us machines that can restart hearts, the ability to fix arteries in tiny babies, the power to give someone a heart they weren’t born with, and so much more.
 But heart and circulatory diseases still kill 1 in 4 in the UK, they cause heartbreak on every street.
 And that’s why the Brith Heart Foundation's work is as urgent and vital as ever.
 The British Heart Foundation's research, is the promise to protect the people we love.
 Our parents.
 Our brothers.
 Our sisters.
 Our grandparents.
 Our closest friends.
 Research is who the British Heart Foundation are.
 The promise of future preventions, treatments and cures.
 People’s donations have got us this far.
 Every breakthrough the British Heart Foundation has made, funded by people like you.

 How can You Support Us?

-We will be accepting donations for the HARP HEART Walk throughout the month of May, and donations can be made in a number of ways, both traditional, and online.
+We will be accepting donations for the HARP HEART Walk as soon as the next event is finalised, and donations can be made in a number of ways, both traditional, and online.